Aurat (1953 film): Plot

-In Aurat's retelling of the Samson and Delilah tale, the plot begins with an introduction to Adil (Prem Nath), who plays Samson in this Hindi-language version.
+Aurat's narrative skillfully weaves elements from the Samson and Delilah story, crafting a new tapestry from this Biblical thread.
+In this Hindi-language version, the plot begins with an introduction to Adil, who plays Samson.
 Adil is a man of gigantic strength who lives in a village with his widowed mother.
-One day, the military commander (Hiralal) of the king (Ulhas), comes to Adil’s village and informs the villagers that they will need to perform forced labor to build a new palace for the king.
+One day, the military commander of the king, comes to Adil's village and informs the villagers that they will need to perform forced labor to build a new palace for the king.